 Renewal of existing Customs Special Procedure Authorisations was extended.

 The approval and processing of repayments and refunds is being prioritised.
 Payment of instalments of excess R&D credit is being expedited subject to appropriate checks.
-Professional Services Withholding Tax (PSWT) interim refunds are being accelerated.
+Professional Services Withholding Tax (PSWT) interim refunds were accelerated.

-In May, the Government announced legislation would be introduced to permit Revenue to 'warehouse' VAT and Payroll tax debt that arose on foot of the COVID-19 related restrictions.
-The main measure is that COVID-19 related VAT and payroll tax debts due from 1 March to the date when sectoral restrictions are being lifted, will be parked for a period of 12 months.
-Under the scheme, VAT and PAYE (Employer) tax debts deferred while a business is unable to trade or was subject to restricted trading due to the COVID-19 related health restrictions, as well as debts for an additional two months after the business resumes 'normal' trading, will be ring-fenced by Revenue.
+In May, the Government announced a scheme permitting Revenue to 'warehouse' VAT and Payroll tax debt that arose on foot of the COVID-19-related restrictions.
+The main measure is that COVID-19-related VAT and payroll tax debts due from 1 March to the date when sectoral restrictions are being lifted, will be parked for a period of 12 months.
+Under the scheme, VAT and PAYE (Employer) tax debts deferred while a business is unable to trade or was subject to restricted trading due to the COVID-19-related health restrictions, as well as debts for an additional two months after the business resumes "normal" trading, will be ring fenced by Revenue.
 There will be no collection of any of the debt in question during this period and no interest will apply.

-For more details, please refer to our insight on tax warehousing.
+For more details on tax warehousing, please refer our insight on the topic.

-The Department of Business, Enterprise and Innovation, Department of Finance and their associated agencies have put a range of supports in place since March.
-These have been refined and expanded since their introduction especially as part of the July stimulus package.
+The Department of Business, Enterprise and Innovation, Department of Finance and their associated agencies have put a range of support in place since March.
+These have been refined and expanded since their introduction especially as part of the July stimulus package and the October budget.